som-bee-int/contacts-app-frontend/README.md

 ```
 ng build --configuration production
 ```
-This command compiles the application with production settings and outputs the build artifacts to the `dist/` directory.
+This command compiles the application with production settings (using `environment.prod.ts`) and outputs the build artifacts to the `dist/` directory.
 These files can be deployed to a web server for production use.

 ## Application Structure and Design Decisions